The Ratification Process

 Find out what pet therapy is and isn’t, what our volunteer requirements are, and what our ratification process includes.
 This can be completed by doing either one of the following:

 Prospective volunteers that are eligible for ratification are required to join our society to advance through the ratification process.
-Annual membership fees are $30 per person.
-Members have access to internal programming and social events, are covered by our insurance at PeTS events and visits, receive a name tag, membership card and lanyard, while ratified animals receive a pet bandana and 50 “trading cards”.
+Annual membership fees are $30 per person (18+ only).
+Members have access to internal programming and social events and are covered by our insurance at PeTS events and visits.
+Once ratified, members will receive a name tag, membership card and lanyard, while ratified animals receive a pet bandana and 50 “trading cards”

 - Dogs are responsive to their handler’s commands; dogs are easily managed by their handlers.